 Anti-inflammatory drugs block certain enzymes that produce prostaglandin, a chemical in the body that helps facilitate inflammation, fever, and pain.

 Narcotic pain relievers bind to the opioid receptors in the brain, affecting the central nervous system and peripheral nervous system.
 They block pain pathways.
-So, while the pain is still there, it doesn’t register with the brain.
-In other words, the patient does not feel the pain.
+So, while the pain is still there, it doesn’t register with the brain, so the person in turn does not feel the pain.

 2. Ursodeoxycholic Acid (Ursodiol)